Akshatakdm/tour-and-travel-website/README.md

 A complete responsive tours and travel website design using html css and vanilla javascript from scratch.

-the main feature of this website are:
+The main feature of this website are:

 ✔ responsive header / navbar with toggle menu bar effect.
 ✔ responsive header / navbar with search bar.